 We will only set one milestone for each goal in this guide, but I do encourage you to set more.
 You need to set points in time where you can check your progress to encourage action today.

 Milestones are the most effective way of doing this.
 They do need to be realistic and measurable.
-In the business world, the term "SMART goals" is very common.
-It stands for: Specific, Measurable, Achievable, Realistic, and Timely.
+As mentioned in a previous chapter, in the business world, "SMART goals" are very common.
+Just to remind you, it stands for: Specific, Measurable, Achievable, Relevant, and Timely.
 But for personal life goals, I believe that you should have "SMART milestones" instead of goals because your time-frame is significantly different.

-The primary angstrom.life application is built around the "life-plan hierarchy" that you can see on the right of this page (above if you're using a mobile).
+The primary angstrom.life application is built around the "life-plan hierarchy" that you can see above.
 The "life-plan hierarchy" is my working title.
 It’s not as catchy as Maslow's hierarchy of needs but you get the idea :)